gwvt/thirteen-vue-spa/README.md

 ```
 VUE_APP_STANDALONE_URL=localhost:8081
 ```
 And follow instructions there to spin up a local site.

+### * A note on this repo ###
+While the code contained herein is generally representative of how one would write Vue for real-world uses, the application structure is specifically geared to the purposes of a presentation.

 ## Resources on Vue